icebert04/icebert04.github.io/_posts/2018-6-15-love-from-the-kitchen.md

 At the moment, Ka-Ising is staying with her family happily retired in her profession.
 Every now and then, whenever I get the chance...
 I **"Renew that Bond"**!
 The love that started from the kitchen now stayed with us through lifetime.
 She deserves all the love and respect from all of us.

 There is a saying that a way through a Man's Heart is through his Stomach.
-I believe that a way through a Man's Heart is through is Heart.... the only thing that truly matters.
+I believe that a way through a Man's Heart is through is Heart.... the one thing that truly matters.